benevolent-games/argv/readme.md

       },
     })
     ```
-    - your execute function receives fully-typed `args`, `params`, and some more stuff
+    - your execute function receives the relevant fully-typed `args`, `params`, and some more stuff
 - your `execute` function can opt-into pretty-printing errors (with colors) by throwing an `ExecutionError`
     ```ts
     import {ExecutionError, command} from "@benev/argv"